suffolklibraries/lgc/content/collections/events/luminous-felixstowe.md

     content:
       -
         type: text
-        text: 'There is a car park close to the venue which is situated on Crescent Road.'
+        text: 'There is a car park close to the venue which is situated on Crescent Road. ' -
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'For those not able to attend in person the event is also being held digitally. ' -
     type: heading
     attrs: